cisdev2/ipeer4-server/README.md

 When running for the first time, copy `app/config/parameters.yml.dist` to `app/config/parameters.yml` and setup the database credentials.

-Also run the following the create the database and tables for you:
+Also run the following to create the database and tables for you:

     php app/console doctrine:database:create
     php app/console doctrine:schema:update --force